dexpota/kitty-themes/README.md

 ## Previews

-You can try a theme by simply running
+If you have followed the [installation](#installation) instructions and cloned the entire repo, you can try a theme by simply running:

 ```bash
 kitty @ set-colors -a "~/.config/kitty/kitty-themes/themes/AdventureTime.conf"